War Machine (mixed martial artist): Assault upon Christy Mack and Corey Thomas

 In June 2013 it was reported that Koppenhaver was dating adult film actress Christy Mack, which she confirmed in an interview published that October.
 According to Mack, Koppenhaver broke up with her in May 2014, and moved back to San Diego.

 On August 8, 2014, Koppenhaver assaulted Mack and her boyfriend Corey Thomas in Mack's Las Vegas home.
 As Mack and Thomas would later testify, Koppenhaver showed up in their bedroom unannounced as Mack and Thomas were in bed.
 Koppenhaver began punching Thomas and biting his face before placing him in a chokehold.
 After about 10 minutes, Mack would later testify, Koppenhaver told him to leave the house and not report the incident to police, an order with which Thomas complied.
 Koppenhaver then began repeatedly punching Mack, causing her to lose consciousness at least once, and kicked her in the side of her body.
-As she laid on her bathroom floor, Mack said that Koppenhaver told her, "That is my pussy, and I'm going to take it back now."
-He then either stripped naked or forced her to do so, and to shower in front of him.
+As she lay on her bathroom floor, Mack said that Koppenhaver told her, "That is my pussy, and I'm going to take it back now."
+He then either stripped Mack naked or forced her to do so and forced her to shower in front of him.
 Koppenhaver also stabbed her with a dull knife from her kitchen, and used it to saw off her hair, continuing to threaten her with the blade after the handle broke off.
 He also took her phone and cancelled all of her appointments for the following week to ensure that her absences would not arouse suspicion.
 Mack said he also attempted to rape her.
 Koppenhaver returned to the kitchen, and from the sounds she heard, she believed he was looking for another knife, possibly with which to kill her.
 Mack ran out the back door and knocked on neighbors' doors until one answered, after which she was taken to a hospital.
-She suffered 18 broken bones around her eyes, and a nose broken in two places, and missing teeth.
+She suffered 18 broken bones around her eyes and a broken nose in two places.
+Koppenhaver also knocked out several of Mack’s teeth.
 In an August 11, 2014 tweet, Mack described an attack that Koppenhaver had inflicted upon her and her then-boyfriend, Corey Thomas, which included photographs documenting her injuries.
 Mack stated that although he had beaten her before, he had never done so as badly.
 Her injuries left her blind in her left eye, and with slurred speech, and unable to chew on account of the missing teeth.
 Koppenhaver also fractured one of her ribs and severely ruptured liver when he kicked her.
 One of her legs was so badly injured that she was not able to walk unaided.
 The knife attack left her with lesions in multiple areas including her hand, ear, and head.